 Should Medicare have a mandatory prescription drug rebate just like Medicaid?
 President Trump’s administration appears to believe so.
-According to the Washington Post, White House budget director Mick Mulvaney broached the subject at Stanford University last week, noting the goal would be to lower the price of prescription drugs.
+According to the Washington Post, White House budget director Mick Mulvaney broached the subject at Stanford University in May, noting the goal would be to lower the price of prescription drugs.
 Members of the pharmaceutical industry expressed their opposition to the plan in response, saying that implementing rebates in Medicare Part D would be a bad idea.

 Medicare and Prescription Drugs

 Currently under Medicare’s prescription drug coverage, there are no negotiations with the companies that manufacture the drugs.
 Prices are based by the tier system in which the drugs are listed, and Medicare beneficiaries are responsible for paying a premium, a yearly deductible, copayments, and extra costs if they get extra help or enroll late.
 Those currently not on a prescription drug plan under Medicare can determine what is best for them at the Medicare Plan Finder.